Program 1 - Living, Working, and Leisure

-The municipality creates the conditions that enable our residents, entrepreneurs, and guests to live, work, and enjoy leisure activities in a pleasant environment.
-The focus is primarily on quality without losing sight of quantity.
+The municipality creates the conditions that allow our residents, our businesses, and our visitors to live, work, and enjoy their leisure time comfortably.
+In doing so, the focus is primarily on quality, without losing sight of quantity.

-The municipality ensures that the various functions/designations are chosen in such a way that areas do not interfere with each other or even reinforce each other.
+The municipality ensures that the various functions and land uses are selected in such a way that areas do not interfere with one another but may even reinforce each other.

 The municipality takes a careful approach to all forms of organized leisure activities.
-We want there to be as much variety as possible, so that residents have a choice.
+We want to ensure as much variety as possible, so that residents have options to choose from.

 Position

-The municipality must ensure that there is a suitable and sufficiently varied range of housing for all groups (the right balance) and spread across the centers according to affordability.
+The municipality must ensure that there is an appropriate and sufficiently diverse range of housing options for all groups (striking the right balance) and that these are distributed across the communities in proportion to their capacity.

 Vision